Documents needed when performing business-related transaction in Thailand

 * Thai government officials may require these documents to be certified by your country’s embassy (this requires bringing your degree, resume, license, or certificate to your embassy to declare it is a true and original document.
 You are required to pay an authentication fee to your embassy.
 In addition, they can require you to translate these documents into the Thai language from your foreign language.

 Employer provided documents:

-* Thai government officials require that all documents to have the seal of the company stamped on every page and the true and authorized signature(s) of the Managing Director and/or Directors next to the seal.
-In addition, government officials have in past requested official copies of registration, shareholder, licenses and certificates to have been issued by their respective agencies within the past 90 days of your application for work permit.
+* Thai government officials require that all documents must have the seal of the company stamped on every page and the true and authorized signature(s) of the Managing Director and/or Directors next to the seal.
+In addition, government officials have in the past requested official copies of registration, shareholder, licenses, and certificates to have been issued by their respective agencies within the past 90 days of your application for work permit.